Mahaveer1013/codesapiens_site/README.md

 ```

 **Supabase authentication errors:**
-- Verify your Supabase URL and anon key in `.env.local`
+- Verify your Supabase URL and anon key in `.env`
 - Check Row Level Security (RLS) policies in Supabase dashboard

 **Images not uploading:**